6 Ways to Make More Money as a Nurse

 Where Do the Majority of Nurses Work?

-The majority of RNs are employed by the country’s 5,564 hospitals.
+The country’s 5,564 hospitals employ the majority of RNs.
 However, changes in healthcare delivery in recent years have resulted in earlier patient discharges and a growing number of nursing jobs outside the hospital setting.
 For instance, more chronic illnesses are now handled in outpatient clinics.

-Nurse salaries can vary widely because of location, working environment, specific job responsibilities and an individual nurse’s qualifications.
+Nurse salaries can vary widely because of location, working environment, specific job responsibilities, and individual nurses' qualifications.

 How To Make More Money As A Nurse